-I’ve always been interested in the versalitity of video games.
+I’ve always been interested in the versatility of video games.
 Things like computing power, interfaces, graphics, have no inherent purpose to them – they are defined entirely by what the programmers choose to create.
-And so, while the capabilities afforded to game programmers can make engaging fantasy worlds, they can just as easily be turned to realistic simulations.
-Simulations that put the user into situations so foreign to them, that they might as well be fantasy themselves – if it weren’t for the fact that they are completely based in reality.
-Such is the simulation you get here.
+While the capabilities afforded to game programmers can make engaging fantasy worlds, they can just as easily be turned to realistic simulations.
+Simulations that put the user into situations so foreign to them, that they might as well be fantasy themselves.
+Software Toolworks does a surprisingly good job of this here.

 Life and Death puts you in the scrubs of a first-year resident in the Department of Abdominal Surgery at Toolworks General Hospital.
 You will be given a steady stream of patients with various abdominal complaints to diagnose, test, refer, or operate on yourself.
-Regardless of your level of medicinal knowledge, the game endevours to teach you every step of the way, from reams of documentation in the box, to in-game classes showing your exact mistakes in surgery and how to correct them.
-No one’s going to get a doctorate out of this game, and real surgeons would probably get a chuckle from it, but it takes itself seriously, and brings enough research and veracity to it to convince you to do the same.
+Regardless of your level of medical knowledge, the game strives to teach you every step of the way – from reams of documentation in the box, to in-game classes showing your exact mistakes in surgery and how to correct them.
+No one’s going to get a doctorate out of this game, and real surgeons might get a chuckle from it, but it takes itself seriously, and brings enough research and veracity to it to convince you to do the same.

 Though these hospital and patient-palpating sections are interesting, there’s not much to them.
-There’s only a handful of maladies they may arrive with, and only two that need result in operations.
+There’s only a handful of conditions they can arrive with, and only two that result in operations.
 Most of the time, you’re done with a patient in under a minute – two minutes if you screw up and need to be sent to class.
 The class section will inevitably straighten you out though, and make it clear what if/then requirements go with which symptom/treatment

 Fortunately, (well, unfortunately for the patients) this is a “teaching hospital,” which apparently means that no matter how many people you kill, you’ll still get another crack at it.
-Often, when you do very poorly on a surgery, every case you get will then be an appendectomy or a aortic anuerism, essentially allowing you to bypass the hospital section and go right to another surgical attempt with some fresh meat.
-You will also be forced into the classroom to learn your mistakes, and the instruction you get will be exact and appropriate.
+Your punishment is being forced into the classroom to learn from your mistakes, and the instruction you get will be exact and appropriate.
 Most of the lessons are blocks of text describing proper procedure, but in cases where you need to be shown the exact area to cut a membrane or suture an artery, you will see an image from the surgery circling the exact point you need to act upon.
 This eliminates all the guesswork of the “cut 5cm to the left of the tip” descriptions in the manual, and actually, and accurately, teaches you how to do the in-game surgeries.

 Graphics are probably something many would wonder about, as a detailed simulation would certainly make some people squeamish.
-The graphics are EGA with a number of apparently digitized photos for the hospital administrator and the abdomnial closeups.
-The guts of your patient do not appear to be photos, and EGA isn’t detailed enough to get too slimy.
+The graphics are CGA with a number of apparently digitized photos for the hospital administrator and the abdominal closeups.
+The guts of your patient do not appear to be photos, and CGA isn’t detailed enough to get too slimy.
 When you cut the first two layers of skin, your patient will bleed in growing circles of red as an indication of “bleeders” to be clamped and cauterized.
-But no great gouts of gore will come spraying out from your patient, he won’t suddenly rise up in the middle of surgery and puke into the screen, and you won’t find an alien in there to come popping out at an inopportune moment.
-It’s real enough to make it clear that you’re supposed to be cutting living skin, but not detailed enough to be more than representations of what you would be seeing during an actual surgery.

 About the only real complaint I can make about the graphics is that, with only 16 colors, you run into problems when your black incision line crosses into black areas the artists have used for shading.
 It can be a problem when you’re trying to place stitches on that incision later in the surgery.
 I had to guess far more than I would have liked here, but it’s not too hard to assume where a straight line falls, and the game seemed to accept it regardless.